Cars Brands that start with B

 Car Brands that start with B

-The history of the automotive industry goes back almost a century and a half.
-According to official data, it is considered the world’s first registered Benz Patent-Motorwagen equipped with an internal combustion power plant.
+The history of this automobile dates back almost a century and a half.
+According to official data, the world’s first registered Benz Patent-Motorwagen is considered to be a car equipped with an internal combustion power plant.
 It was created in early 1885.
-A year later, the inventor received a patent for it, first issued for such a technique.
-However, the prototype of this type of transport was invented and assembled long before the official one.
-For example, few people know about such an ancestor of the car as “Cunyo’s small cart” on a steam engine, created by Nicolas-Joseph Cugnot back in 1769.
-And all because history is characterized by the loss of information that did not pass according to official documents.
+A year later, the inventor received a patent for it for the first time, issued for such a technique.
+However, the prototype of this type of transportation was invented and assembled long before the official one.
+For example, few people know about such an ancestor of the automobile as the “small cart of Cugnot” on a steam engine created by Nicolas-Joseph Cugnot back in 1769.
+This is all because history is characterized by the loss of information that did not pass through official documents.

-Based on the information collected on existing and already closed car brands, the letter “B” is typed several times more car brands and companies than the letter “A.” The most famous of them, which even non-professionals know about, are BMW and Bugatti, Bauer and Bentley, Benz and Beuk, and many others.
+Judging by the collected information about existing and already closed car brands, the letter “B” is dialed several times more car brands and companies than the letter “A.” The most famous of them, which even non-professionals know about, are BMW and Bugatti, Bauer and Bentley, Benz and Beuk, and many others.

-Today, the task is to preserve, as fully and accurately as possible, the history of how mankind invented and developed the car, what difficulties were encountered along the way, who contributed to this direction, and what future the automotive industry can expect.
-It is especially important to collect and group all the available information in documents, photographs, memoirs on the Internet.
-This information is important and useful as evidence of human history for scientific works, research, professionals, and collectors, motorists.
+Today, the task is to preserve as fully and accurately as possible the history of how mankind invented and developed the automobile, what difficulties were encountered along the way, who contributed to this direction, and what the future may hold for the automotive industry.
+It is especially important to collect and group all available information in documents, photographs, and memoirs on the Internet.
+This information is important and useful as a testimony of human history for academic papers, research, professionals and collectors, and car enthusiasts.

 B Engineering